quickgrid/micrograd/README.md

 ## Examples

 - Computation graph of some functions of a network in `example_vis.py` as well as symbolic derivative calculation example in `example_symbolic.py`.
+Grads shown here are calculated against `out`.

 ![Random Computation Graph](output/example_vis.png "Random Computation Graph")